30 bars worth the trip across Ireland, editor-ranked by TableJourney. All Ireland guides.

 The Cobblestone ★ 4.7 · Dublin

-The Cobblestone on King Street North in Smithfield, Dublin 7, Tom Mulligan's family trad music pub, the city's reference for an unplugged session of traditional music.
+The Cobblestone on King Street North in Smithfield, Dublin 7, Tom Mulligan's family trad music pub, the city's reference for an unplugged session.

 Tip: Nightly trad sessions from 19:00, free entry.
 The back room is the dedicated session bar; arrive 18:00 for a seat.